ubclaunchpad/LP-website/handbook/onboarding/design.md

 ### Figma

-Make sure that you have a Figma account which you can create here: [Figma](https://www.figma.com/).
-It's completely free to use, web based and its the best collaborative design tool out there!
+Make sure that you [have a Figma account](https://www.figma.com/).
+It's completely free to use, web based, and is Launch Pad's recommended collaborative design tool.

 You can also [download the Figma app on your desktop](https://www.figma.com/downloads/).